rovertronic/Mario-Builder-64/README.md

 I went with the latter.

-Thanks to "someone2639 on soundcloud xd" for this hacky-ass idea
+Thanks to "someone2639" for this hacky-ass idea

-Q: Will this allow me to use Rumble/FlashRAM/Transfer Pak/microcode swapping/Other Cool N64 Features?
+Q: Will this allow me to use FlashRAM/Transfer Pak/microcode swapping/Other Cool N64 Features?

 A: Theoretically, all yes.